Bounds on saddle connections for flat spheres: Geometry of immersed disks

 A neighborhood of $B$ in the tangent line $T_{B}$ of $\partial \mathcal{D}^{o}$ of $B$ has the image under $f$ as some segment containing $A$.
-Since $\mathcal{D}^{o}$ is the maximal embedded disk centered on $M$, this segment has also to be contained in the tangent line $T_{A}$ to $\partial \mathcal{D}^{o}$.
+Since $\mathcal{D}^{o}$ is the maximal embedded disk centered at $M$, this segment has also to be contained in the tangent line $T_{A}$ to $\partial \mathcal{D}^{o}$.
 It follows that segment $[AB]$ belongs to a family of vertical monogonal trajectories (see Section~\ref{sub:monogon}) with turning points located at these identified tangent lines.

 This family of curves can be continued on $X$ until reaching a conical singularity.
-Since $f(\mathcal{D})$ cannot contain any conical singularity, it follows that the intersection point $N$ of these two tangent lines is outside $\mathcal{D}$ (possibly at infinity), see Figure~\ref{fig:Immersion}.
+Since $f(\mathcal{D})$ cannot contain any conical singularity, it follows that the intersection point $N$ of these two tangent lines is outside $\mathcal{D}$, see Figure~\ref{fig:Immersion}.
 Identify point $N$ with the real number $x$ of the complex plane, we have $x \geq \lambda$.